CollinAlpert/Lombok.NET/README.md

     private int _age;
 }
 ```
 When applying this attribute to an enum, Lombok.NET will create an extension class with a `ToText` method.
 This is due to the fact that enums can't be partial, thus an extension method is needed and the extension method will not be found if it is called `ToString`.

+If you have sensitive data in your objects which should not be contained in the `ToString` method, you can apply the `[Masked]` attribute to the property or field containing sensitive data.
+This will cause the value to be replaced by four asterisks (****) in the `ToString` method.

 ### Properties
 #### Supported types: Classes, Structs